sh-mukherjee/sh-mukherjee/README.md

-- 👋 I'm a business consultant for asset management
+- 👋 I partner with investment management teams to streamline their processes for performance analysis, data governance, asset allocation, and risk management.
+- 🧩 My core strength lies in bridging the gap between complex business needs and practical data and technology solutions.
-- 👀 I’m interested in data, finance and coding
+- 👀 I am interested in data, finance and coding
 - 🌱 I enjoy researching web-based tools for coding and building projects.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/shantalamukherjee/), [Twitter](https://twitter.com/sh_mukherjee)